NoroffFEU/social-media-client/README.md

     },
    }
 8. Installed and setup lint-staged and Husky.
 I then removed: "*.{js,css,md}": "prettier --write" from the package.json file so it doesn't run Prettier.
+9. Added a defauolt formatter file in .vscode/settings.json.
+This is where the projects default formatting like format on save etc are set.
+   For this CA perttier: format on    save is set to false.